GongXiangbo/Extended_SICK_Summarization/README.md

 In order to include our extensions please add the following parameters (singularly or as in supported combinations below):

 - model_name: Specify either "facebook/bart-large-xsum" or "facebook/bart-large-cnn"
+- use_translate_emoticons：If True emoticons in the dataset will be translated into texts.
 - use_remove_emoticons: If True emoticons in the dataset will be removed.
 - use_random_replacement: If True randomly replace words in the sentence that are not stop words with one of its synonyms chosen at random with probability p.
 - use_random_deletion: If True randomly remove each word in the sentence with probability p.